What is organizational culture?

 The group is linked by a common goal of success and defeating all competitors.
 Market share and profitability are the primary value factors of this type of organizational culture.

-Market culture prioritizes profitability and success in businesses.
-A market culture emphasizes the importance of meeting quotas, reaching objectives, and generating outcomes.
+Market culture prioritizes profitability and success in businesses and emphasizes the importance of meeting quotas, reaching objectives, and generating outcomes.

 In a hierarchical culture, the work environment is formal, with strong institutional processes in place to provide guidance.